K4KarolE/31_I_aM_Db_Bee/README.md

 ## Autorun by next start
 - Automatically triggers the scraping engine by the next start of the program using the previously saved settings

+## ChromeDriver path - Mandatory
+- You are able to add the path of the driver

 ## Target sheet path - Mandatory
 - Recommended: `docs\Movies_New_Record.xlsx`
 - You are able to add the new location of the sheet (if you relocated it)